 My kitchen is my office..so I struggle with trying not to snack on everything I make!

-I try to have pre-made snacks like protein balls, home-made granola bars, and protein cookies in my freezer for a grab on the go snack or for something small after a workout.
+I try to have pre-made healthy snacks to eat at work like protein balls, home-made granola bars, and protein cookies in my freezer for a grab on the go snack or for something small after a workout.
 I love having snacks that I’ve made ready-to-eat because I know that they are made with whole/real ingredients!

 I am also a big fan of dipping fruit and veggies into my favorite nut butter, because who doesn’t love sweet and salty?